Copprhead/hotas-vr-controller/README.md

 ```
 [hh:mm:ss] DeviceId: 14 HardwareId: HID\VID_046D&PID_C01E&REV_2200
 ```

+**:warning: Do not enter the hardware id of your regular mouse.
+All clicks will be intercepted and no longer reach any other application.
+If it still happens, use `ALT+TAB` to switch to SteamVR as the active application and use `ALT+F4` to close it.:warning:**

-3. Change the device index in case both devices have the same hardware id.
+4. Change the device index in case both devices have the same hardware id.
 The index defines which of the two devices will be detected first after SteamVR was started.
 So in the example above, do a left-click or right-click with the device of your right hand before you left-click or right-click with the device of your left hand.
-4. Restart SteamVR after changing the hardware id and the device index.
+5. Restart SteamVR after changing the hardware id and the device index.

 # Uninstallation
 1. Deregister the Open VR driver.
 SteamVR has the command line tool `vrpathreg.exe` for that.
 Open a command prompt (click the "Start" button and type in "Command Prompt").
 The actual paths depend on where your Steam apps are installed.
 For example: